-Hereditary hemochromatosis is caused by a genetic defect.
-Specifically, it is passed down through autosomal recessive inheritance, which means a child who inherits two copies of altered hemochromatosis genes (one from each parent) is highly likely to develop the disease.
-However, not all people who have two copies of changed hemochromatosis genes develop signs and symptoms of HH.
-The two most common mutations of the HFe gene are the C282Y and H63D mutations.
+CausesHH is caused by a genetic defect.
+It is passed down through autosomal recessive inheritance.
+This means a child who inherits 2 genes, 1 from each parent, is very likely to develop HH.
+However, not all people who have 2 copies of the gene develop signs and symptoms of HH.

 - Family members with hemochromatosis

 - Alcoholism, which can lead to liver disease and secondary hemochromatosis